kovdan01/custom-ci-cd/README.md

 # Custom CI/CD build pipeline

+**Disclaimer**: this is a final project for Otus C++ course: https://otus.ru/lessons/razrabotchik-cpp/.
+Homeworks for the course can be found in another repository: https://github.com/kovdan01/otus-cpp/.

 A simple build pipeline that allows you to trigger a build on a specified branch of a github repository.

 The branch must contain a file `.build-config.json` with the following structure: